wp-plugins/nextgen-facebook/readme.txt

 * Cleaned-up some PHP code to consolidate the OG variables within a single array.

 = Version 1.6.1 =
-* FIXED a bug where some checked options -- those that should be ON by default -- would always stay checked.
+* Fixed a bug where some checked options -- those that should be ON by default -- would always stay checked.
 Thanks to chrisjborg for reporting this one.
 * Stripped javascript from the_content text so it doesn't make it to the og:description meta tag.

 = Version 1.6 =